 Why did it take me so long to make Panzanella salad?
 As someone who loves salad and crusty bread it’s kind of a no brainer.
 I spotted a Panzanella salad recipe in Bon Appetit and I couldn’t get it out of my mind.
 Their version wasn’t vegetarian and I wanted to simplify it so the end of summer tomatoes could really shine.
 I’m so happy with where this ended up and it turned out to be a delicious dinner.

-This is also a great way to use up stale bread.
+I like using sourdough or crusty French bread.
+This is a great way to use up leftover, stale bread.
 Obviously, you can toast a fresh loaf and it’ll be delicious but it works just as well with bread that is a little dry.
 Anytime I have leftover bread, I pop it in the freezer.
 You can easily defrost it in the oven and then slice and toast it for a salad like this!

 This avocado Panzanella salad makes a filling and delicious dinner!
 It’s perfect for a busy weeknight or when you have a loaf of crusty bread to use up!